 It helps you start a blog in under 5 minutes and costs only $10/ month.

 Once you have your blog set up, you should start creating content.

-In the beginning, it will feel a big waste of time pouring so much effort into creating content but in the long-term, it will actually help you build a portfolio which you can then use to get clients.
+In the beginning, it will feel like a big waste of time pouring so much effort into creating content but in the long-term, it will actually help you build a portfolio that you can then use to get clients.

 If this is too overwhelming for you, you can still get high-paying clients without having to start your own blog.